 Ages 14-18

-Michelle Anderson & Amanda McCarthy
+Mentored by: Michelle Anderson & Amanda McCarthy

 (iLead and Blue Ridge charter funds accepted for this class.)